-Note: To connect more than four computers to the TG1662 through the Ethernet ports, you need an Ethernet hub (available at computer retailers).
+Note: To connect more than four computers to the TG1682 through the Ethernet ports, you need an Ethernet hub (available at computer retailers).

-The Telephony Gateway package comes with one 6-foot (1.9m) Ethernet cable (the connectors look like wide telephone connectors); you can purchase more cables if necessary at a computer retailer.
-If you are connecting the Telephony Gateway directly to a computer, or to an Ethernet hub with a cross-over switch, ask for Category 5e (CAT5e) straight-through cable.
-CAT5e cable is required for gigabit Ethernet (Gig-E), not regular CAT5 cable.
+The Telephony Gateway comes with one 4-foot (1.2m) Ethernet cable (the connectors look like wide telephone connectors); you can purchase more cables if necessary at a computer retailer.
+If you are connecting the Telephony Gateway directly to a computer, or to an Ethernet hub or broadband router with a cross-over switch, ask for Category 5e (CAT5e) straight-through cable.
+CAT5e cable is required for gigabit Ethernet (Gig-E), not regular CAT5 cable